pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 <br>

 ## JSHint
+- JSHint was used to analyse the Javascript files
+- Note: I have analysed the warning in events.js, and consider it not to be a serious issue, it is in relation to using the new keyword to create an instance of a google map object in the code
 Page | Result | Test Detail/Screenshot
 ------------ | ------------- | -------------
 about.js | 0 errors and 0 warnings | [Results](assets/images/testing/jshint/about_jshint.PNG)